-Use the online convention calendar found in the members-only area
+Use the online convention calendar found in the members extranet.

 This provides you with up-to-date information on who has booked in Greater Phoenix.
 Included in the calendar is the date, host hotel, whether they’re using the convention center, contact name, phone, mailing address, website and email address.

 Find the right time to contact the planner.